 A native of Florida, Jason grew up catching alligators and exploring the coastal marsh surrounding his parents' home.
 Although Jason has an academic background in environmental policy, his childhood led to a strong interest in working directly in the field of natural resource management.
 His 20 year career includes a significant history in captive wildlife management and volunteer administration in addition to employment with multiple state natural resource management agencies.
 Jason oversees the care and growth of the E.C.O.
 Center's animal collection, the development of new exhibits, and the management of the Center’s volunteer program.
 While not at the E.C.O.
 Center, he enjoys hiking, tinkering in his shop, sharing time with family and friends, and being a part of the State of Georgia’s prescribed fire community.

 Sarah joined the E.C.O.
 Center in 2019 but made Rome her home in 2011 after graduating from Berry College.
 She has an appreciation for the outdoors and critters of our area and spends time hiking trails in north Georgia with her dogs.
-In the Center you can find her scheduling groups, planning events, greeting visitors, managing the Roman Holiday, and more.
-Her love and energy for teaching about local ecology paired with her ability to relate to and connect with kids and students of all ages make leading programs her favorite aspect of her job.
-Sarah looks forward to continuing to be a part of the expansion of the E.C.O.
+In the Center you can find her scheduling & teaching groups, planning events, greeting visitors, managing the Roman Holiday, and more.
+Her love and energy for teaching about local ecology paired with her ability to connect with kids and students of all ages make leading programs her favorite aspect of her job.
+Sarah looks forward to being a part of the expansion of the E.C.O.
 Center as it continues to grow as a quality natural resource education center for the community.

 Email Sarah: email@example.com